This post is on EPF i-Saraan aka KWSP i-Saraan (previously known as the 1Malaysia Retirement Savings Scheme (SP1M)).

 6. To improve your credit score

 Lastly, contributing to EPF i-Saraan may also improve your credit score.

 Perhaps in the future, you may want to apply for loans such as housing loans.
 The regular EPF contributions which you have made throughout the years are a sign that you are a committed and responsible person.
 Thus, this may make the loan approval smoother.

 Personally, I had come across a credit card company that uses EPF statements to support my credit card application.

-So, making regular EPF contributions may help to give your credit score a boost.
+So, making regular EPF contributions may boost your credit score.

 When will I receive the 15% i-Saraan contribution from the government?

 Based on the EPF website, the EPF team will routinely credit the government incentive to the i-Saraan account holders.
 The amount shall be based on the accumulated contributions made for the first and second halves of the year.

 As for me, I received the 15% i-Saraan contribution from the government for all the contributions I made in 2019.

 For the contribution I made in the first half of 2019, I received a 15% contribution from the government in the last quarter of 2019.